Your Customer Training LMS Questions, Answered

 Beetsol supports both.
 Customers can search for specific modules or follow recommended learning paths.
 The same content powers both experiences without duplication.

-Docebo, Absorb, and TalentLMS were built for employee compliance training, then adapted for customers.
+Docebo, Skilljar, Thought Industries, Absorb LMS, TalentLMS, and LearnUpon were built for employee compliance training, then adapted for customers.
 They're course-first: customers enroll in structured learning paths, navigate catalogs, complete modules sequentially.

 Beetsol was built for B2B SaaS customer training from scratch — search-first, modular, embedded.